 - Type of oven: Type IIB (for temperature up to 70 oC) or Type IIA (for higher temperature)

 Depending on your product’s specific applications, multiple aging mechanisms such as UV radiations, moisture and humidity, high temperatures or temperature fluctuations can influence the performance of your polymer over time.
 It is crucial to understand that different factors synergistically combine to magnify the aging process while many standards only test one of these factors.
-For additional test methods, please see; Accelerated aging.
+For additional test methods, to ASTM D3045, we invite you to read more about Accelerated aging.

 If you have any questions about ASTM D3045, we invite you to contact our material testing lab today.
 It will be our pleasure to answer you questions based on your unique material testing requirements.